 Heart Failure and Cardiomyopathies

-The Heart Failure and Cardiomyopathies Learning Pathway includes many new and hot topics as well as debates and panel discussions related to the broad array of complexities and comorbidities that cardiovascular professionals face in patient care every day.
-Other sessions focus on the topic of treating patients with heart failure in a time of transition in the business aspects of medicine.
+The program includes many new and hot topics as well as debates and panel discussions related to the broad array of complexities and comorbidities that all cardiovascular professionals face in patient care today.
+In addition, as treatment options improve for cancer patients, cancer and heart failure topics take on increasing importance and will be covered in several sessions.
+Other sessions focus on the aspects of treating patients with heart failure in a time of so much transition in the business aspects of medicine.

-- Genetic Testing for Cardiomyopathies (session #641)
+- Genetic Testing for Cardiomyopathies (Session #610)

 - Heart Failure in Cancer Survivors: Cured of Cancer but Now Let's Heal the Heart (Session #722)

 - Unanswered Questions in Cancer and Heart Failure (Session #749)